The Cecil Hotel in Los Angeles dates back to the 1920s and is said to be one of the most haunted hotels in America.

-There have been many suicides or suspected suicides in the Cecil Hotel and many guests and paranormal investigators have reported seeing related ghosts or strange activity that could be tied to these.
+There have been many suicides or suspected suicides in the Cecil Hotel.
+Many guests and paranormal investigators have reported seeing related ghosts or strange activity that could be tied to these.

-November 19, 1931 and 46-year-old W.K Norton was found dead, having committed suicide using poison capsules.
+November 19, 1931, saw 46-year-old W.K Norton was found dead, having committed suicide using poison capsules.

-In July 1934 53-year=old Louis D. Borden was found dead in his room, he slashed his own throat with an open razor.
+In July 1934, 53-year-old Louis D. Borden was found dead in his room.
+He had slashed his own throat with an open razor.

-In January 1938 35-year-old Roy Thompson leapt from the roof of the hotel to his death on the skylight of a nearby building.
+In January 1938, 35-year-old Roy Thompson leaped from the roof of the hotel to his death on the skylight of a nearby building.

-In May 1939 39-year-old Erwin C. Neblett, Navy officer from the USS Wright, killed himself in his room using poison.
+In May 1939, 39-year-old Erwin C. Neblett, a Navy officer from the USS Wright, killed himself in his room using poison.

 In late 1947 35-year-old Robert Smith threw himself out of the seventh floor window.

-In October 1962 27-year-old Pauline Otton jumped from the ninth floor window.
-She actually landed on 65-year-old George Gianinni, killed them both.
+In October 1962, 27-year-old Pauline Otton jumped from the ninth floor window.
+She actually landed on 65-year-old George Gianinni, killing them both.

-In 1975 an unidentified women in her 20s jumped from the twelfth floor to her death.
+In 1975 an unidentified woman in her 20s jumped from the twelfth floor to her death.